spencerbertsch1/AI/Logic/report.md

 }
 ```

-But this forces the solver to only work for this specific Sudoku problem.
+However, this forces the solver to only work for this specific Sudoku problem.
 In order to fix this problem,
 I implemented an *encode/decode* dictionary which is used as a map between the assignment values and the cells in the sudoku board.
 This *encode/decode* mapper is what allowed me to also implement the map coloring problem using GSAT and WalkSAT.